eminos/statamic-group/README.md

 ## Features

-- Group fieldtype that starts a new group wherever you put it in the blueprint or fieldset.
+- Inline Group fieldtype that starts a new group wherever you put it in the blueprint or fieldset.
 - By default the group is not doing anything, but you can control its visibility with other fields and conditions.
 - You can choose to show a header (same design as the build-in Section fieldtype).
 - You can choose to show a toggle.